Confirmation of Acceptance for Studies (CAS)

 - This email also has information about your course of study and your personal details.

 - Your CAS number is to study the course stated in your CAS email only.
 If you transfer course, you may be required to obtain a new visa, for which you will need a new CAS.
 Please note you may be required to return to your home country to make the new visa application in order to transfer course.

 When you will get your CAS

-If you are a new student, you will receive your CAS number when you meet the conditions attached to your offer.
+If you are a new student or starting a new programme, you will receive your CAS number when you meet the conditions attached to your offer.
 If you are a postgraduate student, this includes paying your deposit and uploading your passport copy.

 If you are an undergraduate student, the CAS will be created by the relevant Undergraduate Admissions team